Skip to Content

 Year 3: The Transition

-By the third year, the green color begins to fade.
+By the third year, the greenish color begins to fade.
 It shifts into a pale, straw-like yellow.
-Some people worry this means the mat is "wearing out," but it’s actually just the natural aging process of the rush grass.
+Some people worry this means the mat is "wearing out", but it’s actually just the natural aging process of the Rush grass.

 The fibers have now settled.
-The "new" scent has faded into a very light, earthy smell.
+The fragrance has faded into a very light, earthy smell.
 If you’ve been vacuuming with the grain and keeping the room ventilated, the surface should still feel smooth and firm.

 Year 5: Testing the Core